tdurouchoux/dsview_vault/topics/Library/Rio.md

 type: Library
 ---

-A framework for creating web applications entirely in Python, eliminating the need for HTML, CSS, or JavaScript.
+A framework for creating web applications entirely in Python, without the need for HTML, CSS, or JavaScript.